asif-mahmud/pyramid_ring/README.md

 - `make run` : Run `pserve` to serve local server.

 ###Notes

+`Updated in Version 1.2.0`: Setting the `Makefile` variables are done automatically.
+Just run `pcreate` from your `python virtual environment`.

 Change the following variables to suite your project. `TODO:` Can this be automated ?